chris-hld/SAFpy/README.md

 Prerequisites
 ---
-1. Compile SAF, see instructions in its docs
+1. Compile SAF, provided as a submodule, see instructions in its [docs](https://github.com/leomccormack/Spatial_Audio_Framework/blob/master/README.md)
 2. Install numpy and CFFI, e.g. `conda install numpy cffi`
 3. Now we need to build *safpy*, which creates the module.
 Running `pip install -e .` builds it automatically